-All applicants are required to be sponsored by their Australian partner and demonstrate numerous factors of their relationship.
+Applicants are required to be sponsored by their Australian partner and demonstrate numerous factors of their relationship.
 The applications are in-depth and require the ability to meet many components of the legislation.

-We’ll break down the main requirements of these visas for you below.
+The main requirements of these visas are;

-Prospective Marriage (Subclass 300) visa
+Prospective Marriage (Subclass 300) Visa

 This temporary visa is available to those outside of Australia who are engaged to marry an Australian Citizen, Permanent Resident or Eligible New Zealand Citizen, and are wanting to have their wedding in the country.
 This visa is a means to facilitate arriving in Australia, marry your fiancé/fiancée and apply for permanent residency via the above-mentioned onshore Partner stream (discussed below).

 The crucial components of this application are to demonstrate that there’s an intention to marry, that you have met in person and have a genuine, ongoing relationship.